ToniGar20/php-learnings/README.md

 1. Introduction
     - Basic PHP
     - Hello World
-2. Forms and functions
+2. Functions
     - Bubble algorithm
     - Basic and nested functions
     - Value and reference at functions
+3. Forms
-    - Forms testing
+    - Forms test
+    - Form to upload files
-3. OOP
+4. OOP
     - Object Oriented programming, WIP
-4. Cookies and sessions
+5. Cookies and sessions
     - Example of a phonebook storing the data within a session
+    - Visit counter with cookie

 ## Related